almet/notmyidea/content/python/cornice-cors.rst

 While this approach works, It's not implementing the specification completely: you need to add support for all the resources at once.

-We can think about a nice way to implement this, with definition of what's supposed to be exposed via CORS and what shouldn't, directly in your settings, but CORS support should in my opinion be handled at the service definition level, and not anywhere else (for instance in the settings), appart for the list of authorized hosts, because you don't know exactly what's going on when you look at the definition of the service.
+We can think about a nice way to implement specifying a definition of what's supposed to be exposed via CORS and what shouldn't directly in your settings.
+In my opinion, however, CORS support should be handled at the service definition level, except for the list of authorized hosts.
+Otherwise, you don't know exactly what's going on when you look at the definition of the service.

 Resources
 =========